-Town Hall Rich List 2021 marks the 14th version of this list, first compiled in 2007.
-For the past 14 years the TaxPayers’ Alliance has assembled the most comprehensive list of council employees in the UK in receipt of over £100,000 in total remuneration.
+Town Hall Rich List 2022 marks the 15th version of this research, first compiled in 2007.
+For the past 15 years the TaxPayers’ Alliance has assembled the most comprehensive list of council employees in the UK in receipt of over £100,000 in total remuneration in a single financial year.

-For the average (band D) property, taxpayers in England will have to pay a council tax rise of 4.4 per cent or an extra £81 per year in 2021-22.
-Wales will see an average increase of 3.8 per cent.
-Scottish councils have frozen 2021-22 council tax rates at 2020-21 levels.
-This is in exchange for receiving a cash grant from the Scottish government equivalent to a three per cent council tax increase.
+For the average (band D) property, taxpayers in England will have to pay a council tax rise of 3.5 per cent, or an extra £68 per year in 2022-23.
+Wales will see an average increase of 2.7 per cent.
+All Scottish local authorities – apart from Shetland – will see an increase in 2022-23.

 Against this background, the number of local authority employees receiving over £100,000 in total remuneration has risen to the highest level since 2013-14.

-- The average number of employees who received over £100,000 in total remuneration per local authority is seven.
-The average number receiving over £150,000 is 1.7 employees per council.
+The average number of employees who received over £100,000 in total remuneration per local authority is 7.7.
+The average number receiving over £150,000 is two employees per council.

-- The local authority to pay out the highest amount in terms of bonuses and performance related pay to a senior employee was Edinburgh city council, with the general manager of Edinburgh Trams receiving a £48,895 bonus.
+The local authority to pay out the highest amount in terms of bonuses and performance related pay to a senior employee was Hambleton district council, with their chief executive receiving a £26,535 bonus.

 How you can help: